Help us to be there to support mental wellbeing

 We particularly welcome people who are currently in employment, education or have caring responsibilities and are unable to access daytime counselling.

-We will offer a maximum of 12 sessions (with a possibility for extension if necessary).
+We usually offer 12 sessions but with a possibility for an extension if necessary.

-Each session will last 50 minutes and will take place on a weekly basis at a regular date and time.
+Each session will last 50 minutes and will take place on a weekly basis at a regular date and time, currently remotely via telephone.

-Our counselling service is coordinated by a fully qualified counsellor, who oversees intake and allocation of clients, recruitment of new counsellors, supervision of counsellors and the administration for the service.
+Our counselling service is coordinated by Vicky Bourne, the Counselling & Wellbeing Manager and a fully qualified counsellor, who oversees intake and allocation of clients, recruitment of new counsellors, supervision of counsellors and the administration for the service.

 Counselling is a talking therapy which takes place in a safe and confidential setting.
 It allows individuals to explore their thoughts, feelings and behaviours and learn to manage those better.

 At Mind in Kingston, we believe that the counsellor's role is to work alongside individuals to help them discover alternative ways to improve their lives and resolve current and past issues.

 Our counsellors offer professional and confidential support to people who wish to enhance their quality of life.

 To access our counselling service, you can either be referred by a GP, the CMHT or a voluntary organisation, or you can contact us direct by phone or email (see below for details).

 We will invite you for an assessment which will give you, and us, an opportunity to discuss your issues and decide if counselling is the best way forward.
 If you are referred for counselling, we will put you on our waiting list.
 The waiting time depends on the number of people requesting the service.